 1/2 teaspoon coconut extract

 In a large mixing bowl add your sugar and lime zest, rub the zest into the sugar until it becomes fragrant.
 Next, add your butter and cream until light and fluffy--about 2 minutes.

-Add egg, flavorings and lime juice mixture and mix to incorporate.
+Add egg, flavorings and mix to incorporate.

 In a separate bowl whisk together the flour, baking powder, and salt.

 Add slowly to the butter mixture and mix to combine.

 Line a cookie sheet with parchment paper and spray with a non-stick cooking spray.
 Plop your cookie dough out onto your cookie sheet and press to the edges with fingers so the dough covers the bottom of the pan (if your pan is really big and you want thicker bars don't go all the way to the edges.)